SerJosh/a-fighting-chance/README.md

 ![JavaScript errors](assets/readme-files/js-validate-1.png)

 JSHint returned one undefined variable and three unused variables.
 The undefined variable was just a misspelling of window, where there as no W. And as for the three unused variables, it was because they were onclick functions for inner HTML code that i assume was not read yet, therefore I removed most of my innerHTML code from my Javascript and instead on onclick code in my HTML, i used eventListners in my Javascript, listening for ids in buttons, this removed all the unused variables.
+There was also one console issue with the name of an onclick function of PlayerName() which i have removed.

 ### Accessibility